MaxMohammadi/MaxMohammadi/README.md

 - 🌱 I’m currently learning SQL, InfluxDB, Sci-Kit Learn, and Web3 Frameworks

-- 👯 I’m looking to collaborate on an open-source DeFi projects on the Celo and Ethereum blockchains
+- 👯 I’m looking to collaborate on open-source DeFi projects on the Celo and Ethereum blockchains

 - 💬 Talk to me about space, running, algorithms, financial markets, crypto, and Elon Musk